-Human Rock Paper Scissors is a fun, quick energizer activity that can be used to get everyone moving and laughing.
+Human Rock-Paper-Scissors is a fun, quick energizer activity that can be used to get everyone moving and laughing.
 Many people are familiar with the classic hand game, rock-paper-scissors.
-This game is a variation on the game, but requires people to get on their feet, move, and act as a team, rather than an individual.
+This is a variation of the game, but requires people to get on their feet, move, and act as a team, rather than an individual.

 Running the activity:

-- As a group, decide a full-body pose that will signify each element (e.g. Rock – each person of one group will bend down and hug their knees and curl into a ball so they look like a rock, Scissors – each person of one group will stand with legs shoulder-width apart and both arms up and hands behind the head so they look like a scissor).
+- As a group, decide on a full-body pose that will signify each element (e.g. Rock – each person of one group will bend down and hug their knees and curl into a ball so they look like a rock; Scissors – each person of one group will stand with legs apart and hands on waist so they look like a scissor).

-I have learned the Human Rock Paper Scissors from Charles Du.
 This activity is especially fun because it can be modified to many different themes and variations.
-I have heard about the great Canadian variation: Cowboy, Bear and Ninja (ninja kills the cowboy; cowboy kills the bear; bear kills the ninja).
+Have you heard about the great Canadian variation: Cowboy, Bear, and Ninja?
+Ninja kills the cowboy; cowboy kills the bear; bear kills the ninja.